Fri · August 25, 2017

 “It’s Country Music done my way,” says Bryant.

-2017 marks the debut of his first full length record (after four EP’s) due out in November.
+2017 marks the release of his fifth EP (Jacob Bryant Unplugged Vol 2) and two new singles in anticipation of his first full length record due out in February of 2018.
 “I’m really proud and excited for my fans about the new record” says Bryant.
 “We recorded a couple of my most requested songs from our live show along with a number of new songs I can’t wait to share”.

 215 N. Lumpkin St